 Symptoms of Reduced Lung Capacity

-- Shortness of breath: This is a common symptom of reduced lung capacity and can make it difficult to perform everyday activities such as climbing stairs or walking long distances.
+- Shortness of breath: This is a common symptom of reduced lung capacity, making it difficult to perform everyday activities such as climbing stairs or walking long distances.

 - Coughing: Chronic coughing is another symptom of reduced lung capacity.
 This can be caused by a variety of factors, such as inflammation or irritation in the airways.

-- Chest pain: Chest pain is a less common symptom of reduced lung capacity but can be a sign of a more serious underlying condition, such as a pulmonary embolism or pneumonia.
+- Chest pain: Chest pain is a less common symptom of reduced lung capacity, but it can also be a sign of a more serious underlying condition, such as a pulmonary embolism or pneumonia.

 - Fatigue: Reduced lung capacity can also lead to fatigue or a feeling of tiredness even after performing simple tasks.